cherriesandmochi/gdmaim/README.md

 `Enable Obfuscation`: If enabled, obfuscate scripts.
 Does _not_ affect post-processing.

+`Obfuscate Exports Vars`: If enabled, obfuscate export vars.
+> Note: Requires all resources which modify export vars to be saved as '.tres' files.

+`Shuffle Top-Level Declarations`: Shuffles the line positions of top-level declarations, such as variables, functions and classes.

 `Inline Constants`: If enabled, accesses to constants will be replaced with hardcoded values.
 Declarations of constants get removed.

 `Inline enums`: If enabled, accesses to enum keys will be replaced with hardcoded values.
 Declarations of enums get removed.

-`Obfuscate Exports Vars`: If enabled, obfuscate export vars.
-> Note: Requires all resources which modify export vars to be saved as '.tres' files.
+`Preprocessor prefix`: The prefix to use for preprocessor hints.

 ### Post Processing